Hard Hunk-O-Man Hot Process Soap Recipe (Pine & Peppermint Will Make You Swoon)

 You might be wondering: Does hot process soap need to cure?

 Not really.
 I've used my hot process soap as soon as it's completely cooled down.
-You'll need to be prepared for a softer soap if you use it right away.
+You'll need to be prepared for a softer soap if you use it right away, however.
 The best thing is to allow it to sit for a day or two minimum.

 Final Thoughts On Hard Hunk-O-Man Soap Recipe

-Honestly, this was a winner!
+Honestly, this soap recipe is a winner!
 I think perhaps my original basic soap recipe found in my hot process soap eBook, How to Make & Customize Hot Process Soap, may have just met its match!
 This soap lathers well, has a nice slip, and leaves your skin feeling clean!
 The addition of the cocoa butter and shea butter creates a very conditioning soap as well.